 3.1 An agreement will fall within the scope of the section 34 prohibition if it has as its object or effect the appreciable prevention, restriction or distortion of competition within Singapore.
 An agreement will not be prohibited if it falls within an exclusion in the Third Schedule or meets all of the requirements specified in a block exemption order.
-This section sets out the general framework that the CCS will apply when assessing licensing agreements within the context of the section 34 prohibition.
-This guideline should be read together with the CCS Guideline On The Section 34 Prohibition and the CCS Guideline On Market Definition.
+This section sets out the general framework that the CCCS will apply when assessing licensing agreements within the context of the section 34 prohibition.
+These guidelines should be read together with the CCCS Guidelines on the Section 34 Prohibition 2016 and the CCCS Guidelines on Market Definition.